Demand Generation Strategy: The Complete B2B Playbook [2026]

 The content that creates demand most effectively includes:

-- Original research and data — proprietary benchmarks, survey data, or analysis that gives your audience something they cannot find anywhere else.
+- Original research and data — proprietary benchmarks, survey data, or analysis your audience cannot find anywhere else.

-- Contrarian points of view — challenging conventional wisdom in your space with evidence and reasoning.
+- Contrarian points of view — challenging conventional wisdom with evidence and reasoning.
 This earns attention because it makes people think.

-- Frameworks and models — giving your audience a structured way to think about their problem.
+- Frameworks and models — a structured way to think about the problem.
 The company that provides the framework often becomes the default solution.

 - Detailed how-to guides — showing people exactly how to solve a problem builds trust at scale.
-If your content is good enough, some readers will implement it themselves.
-The rest will hire you.
 We built our B2B content strategy guide on this principle.

-- Case studies and proof points — showing real results from real customers addresses scepticism more effectively than any claim.
+- Case studies and proof points — real results from real customers address scepticism more effectively than any claim.

-The key insight about demand creation content is that it must be ungated.
+The key insight is that demand creation content must be ungated.
 Putting your best thinking behind a form destroys its ability to create demand.
-The entire point is to reach as many people as possible in your target market and change how they think.
-A PDF download with 47 form fields does the opposite.
+The point is to reach as many people in your target market as possible and change how they think — a PDF download with 47 form fields does the opposite.

 Thought Leadership